DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 B&H are one of the largest suppliers of tech and camera equipment in the world today.
 They have an extensive catalogue of equipment at the consumer and professional end of the spectrum.

-But, many people don’t know that B&H has a buoyant second-hand market for gear and you can get a quote quickly.
+Many people don’t know that B&H has a buoyant second-hand market for gear, and you can get a quote quickly.
 This is an easy way to sell your used gear because buyers like the platform.
 If they need anything new to go with their used purchase, such as a lens, tripod or battery, they can easily get it on a different page.

 Pros